Jason9398/Pi-in-the-Sky-Project/README.md

 #### May

 We will be analyzing our collected data and making our last bit of documentation.
 Code is about done.
 Working on remaking our parachute.
 Its been three days and we're having an difficult time with the parachute.
 Hopefully as of today May 12 we finish the parachute.
 Did not finish the parachute on the 12th , still in progress of making an sucessful one, May 15th.
+As of right now our goal is to be done by the 20th.

 #### June

 We should be done with everything.
+We should have tested and collected data and be done with this project.